SkygearIO/guides/cms/cms-import.md

     record_type: blogpost
 ```

-This is what your csv should look like:
+This is what your CSV should look like:

 |comment| title|
 |---| ---|